AgoraLab/agora-chat-uikit/chat-room/web/best-practices.md

 };
 ```

+// todo: Put the code into Agora's repository
-To learn more about the best practices above, click [here](https://github.com/AsteriskZuo/react-native-chat-room-demo).
+To learn more about the best practices above, click [here](https://github.com/easemob/ChatroomDemo/tree/dev/WEB/ChatroomDemo).